Magazine

 Studies repeatedly show that businesses with diverse leadership teams outperform those without.
 A report from McKinsey & Company found that companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability.
 If money talks, then gender diversity is practically shouting at this point.

 But it’s not just about profits.
 It’s about problem-solving.
-Diverse teams are more creative, more innovative, and better at decision-making.
-It turns out that when you mix perspectives, backgrounds, and experiences, you get ideas that challenge the status quo instead of reinforcing it.
+Diverse teams, especially those led by women in leadership, are more creative, more innovative, and better at decision-making.
+When you mix perspectives, backgrounds, and experiences, you get ideas that challenge the status quo instead of reinforcing it.
 Who would have thought?

 A decade ago, female leadership was still an uphill battle, and in some ways, it still is.
 But in the last five years, companies have started making real moves toward inclusion.
 We’re seeing more mentorship programs, better maternity and paternity leave policies, and a genuine push for work-life balance.